metal3d/docker-auto-dnsmasq/README.md

 It creates a file in your NetworkManager configuration and manipulate the content when docker start or stop containers.

 TL;DR It create DNS entries to contact your containers:

 ```
 docker run --hostname="webapp.docker" nginx:alpine

 # Then go to http://webapp.docker and voilà !
 ```

-And to make it great, it also makes containers able to hit that DNS entries internally, whatever the "network" it is running.
+And to make it great, it also makes containers able to hit that DNS entries from "default" docker network.

-Note: filtering ".docker" domains (or any others you've configured, see last section) is a wanted behavior.
-It's useless to resolve the entire docker containers names.
-So, you only need to add "hostname" option (or "hostname" in docker-compose files) to allow the containers to have a **local** domain name.
-Future versions can change to use option to choose the behavior.

-To make it working, you need to configure NetworkManager to use dnsmasq and add a special configuration to let it listening docker interface.
-And afterward, you may install our docker-dns service.
+Docker-dns service is also able to filter hostnames to avoid DNS resolution to other containers names if the container is not in a "docker network".

 ## Requirements